dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 experiences typologically, no matter their specific or apparent background, you'll find that there is significant overlap with your own experiences.
-Everyone approaches myriad types of situations and some people have a profound lack of some of those types of situations.
+Everyone approaches myriad types of situations and some people have a profound lack of exposure to some experience types.
 By listening to the people around you, you can gain an infinite amount of wisdom.

 <a name="to-catch-a-butterfly" />